Images

 Driving experience

 Once you settle into driving a large van like this, it's a very commanding experience.
-You sit high up in quite a car-like position thanks to the upright steering wheel, enjoying a supportive seat that's equipped with an armrest to prop a weary elbow on over longer trips.
+You sit high up in quite a car-like position thanks to the upright steering wheel, enjoying a supportive seat that can be equipped with an armrest to prop a weary elbow on over longer trips.
 On the move, this MK2 Crafter has always felt a little more car-like thanks to its electromechanical steering system and its optional front wheel drive configuration - both things you couldn't have in the pre-2017-era MK1 model.
 Rear wheel drive and 4MOTION 4WD are still offered too and your selection of drive layout could well impact your choice between the various versions of the 2.0 TDI diesel engine on offer.
-There are three, with 140, 163 or 177PS outputs available.
+There are three, with 140, 163 or 177PS outputs available mated to either 6-speed manual or 8-speed DSG auto transmission.

-Let's get to the detail.
-The volume CR30 (3,000kg GVW) models are available exclusively with front-wheel drive, a 140PS 2.0-litre TDI and six-speed manual gearbox.
-The CR35 (3,500kg GVW) adds the option of a 177PS 2.0-litre TDI with either front-wheel drive or 4MOTION four-wheel drive.
-That CR35 can also be ordered with 163PS 2.0-litre TDI with rear-wheel drive, which is the exclusive engine and drivetrain layout of the CR50 (5,000kg GVW).
-Both CR35 and CR50 are available with an optional eight-speed automatic gearbox.
+Let's get to the drivetrain detail.
+The volume CR30 model is available exclusively with front-wheel drive, a 140PS 2.0-litre TDI engine and six-speed manual gearbox.
+The CR35 version adds the option of a 177PS 2.0-litre TDI unit with either front-wheel drive or auto-only 4MOTION four-wheel drive.
+The CR35 Crafter can also be ordered with 163PS 2.0-litre TDI rear-wheel driven power, which is the exclusive engine and drivetrain layout of the heaviest 5-tonne CR50 version.

-So once you've decided on the rather spooky question of which Crafter, what'll it be like to use?
-Well, given this TDI powerplant's Audi provenance, you might expect it to be quite a refined thing and to some extent, that's the case, providing you don't stress the thing too much.
+This TDI powerplant has always been quite a refined thing and to some extent, that's still the case, providing you don't stress the thing too much.
 In everyday use, the engine goes about its business with little more than a muted hum.
 Progress to the upper reaches of the rev range though and this diesel sounds far less comfortable.
 Indeed at higher motorway speeds, engine noise is more noticeable than intrusions from tyres or the wind.
-There's still no sign of a full-EV version, though Volkswagen has been developing one for years.
+Ride quality remains unbettered in the class, making this an excellent long-journeying companion.

 + More